Behodler/limbo/documentation/MonetaryPolicy.md

 *Section Summary*

     1. If high yields boost both the price of SCX and Flan as explained in the previous sections, Crossovers have the effect of weakening Flan with respect to SCX by minting a compensating amount.
+    We can expect the price of Flan and SCX to diverge stepwise at every Crossover until the market prices in the trend.
+When the market adjusts the prices in expectation, Crossovers are able to deepen liquidity even more so than usual.
     2. Governance decisions on yields on Limbo should be calculated as though the Flan price is 1 Dai so that Crossovers don't overshoot the price correction and cause Flan to sink below 1 Dai.
     3. Erring on the side of excessive Flan rewards is safe enough without the need for precise mathematical tuning.
     4. From Behodler's perspective, the purpose of Crossover pools is to expand the breadth of liquidity on Behodler and the purpose of Perpetual pools is to expand the depth of liquidity on Behodler.